deanglane/portfolio-v2/README.md

 - [x] Assets
   - [x] Import all old assets
 - [x] Colour and fonts
-  - [x] Add new colour theme to global.css varibales
+  - [x] Add new colour theme to global.css variables
   - [x] Import new fonts and add them to global.css variables
   - [x] Add correct fonts and styles to content on page
 - [ ] Navigation Bar - basic
-  - [ ] Style links
+  - [ ] Add better styling, hover and accessibility to links
-  - [ ] Bring in logo
+  - [ ] Make a better logo and add to the abr
   - [ ] make responsive
 - [ ] Project page
-  - [ ] Bring all project over in a simple format
+  - [ ] Bring all project over in a simple list format
+  - [ ] Coming Soon section (turnupthatbeet.com)
 - [ ] About me
+  - [ ] A quick summary of who I am and skills
 - [ ] Contact me
   - [ ] Simple contact me
 - [ ] Home Hero page